tldrio/tech-knowledge/blog/articles/scripting.md

 true

 When working on a project we always face repetitive parts.
-Copy and paste some boilerplates, manipulate images or files, publish our post on your blog...
+Copy and paste some boilerplates, manipulate images or files, publish blog posts...
 All those actions we do thinking how boring and a waste of time they are.
 But we also know there is always a way to be more productive.

 In fact, we don't have to spend as much time for those tasks.
 We love